- AN INVESTIGATION INTO FLOW

 Llif @ Pontio, September 2017 - January 2018

 Installation and video on lefel 2.

 Llif @ Troelli, yr 'Steddfod, Bodedern, Ynys Mon.
 5 - 13 August 2017

-Our most recent show was in Troelli, the special exhibition at Lle Celf, curated by Manon Awst as part of the National Eisteddfod.
+Our piece for Troelli, the special exhibition at Lle Celf, was curated by Manon Awst as part of the National Eisteddfod.
 We worked with oceanographer, Dr Jonathan Malarkey to create a 3-D installation exploring flow around the shores of Anglesey, as well as flow in adits in Mynydd Parys with advice from Dave Johnston and Professor Paul Younger.
 Llif: Labordy Môn was again an interactive piece, but slow, considered and self contained, with a focus on the emotive, visual and sonic qualities of materials.
 Thousands of people interacted with the tower over the 10 day installation, and invigilators described the piece as the most popular in the show.
 There were ripples cast in plaster and copper mesh, long adit runs and specially made Parys marbles by Iolo Price.
 We put on a performance lecture on 10th August 1 - 3pm, with Rhys Trimble, Cai Ladd, Katherine Betteridge and Sioned Eleri Roberts.
 See The Strange Case of Afon Goch y Gogledd for the story of the research we did with Mynydd Parys.